brandur/microservices/README.md

 * Write good `--help` documentation that's useful even to a first time user.
 Include examples.
 * Write tests and run them in CI.
 There's nothing worse than a tool that fails as soon as it's needed.
 * Where possible, include tab completion and other niceties.
 The more discoverable and the _more quickly_ discoverable an interface is, the better.

+## Use a Platform

+Make the lives of service owners easier by having a delivery team provide the plumbing in the form of an easily deployable and fully featured platform.

+---

+Some features that a platform should provide:

+* Abstraction from node-specific configuration like Puppet.
+* Bootstraps for commonly deployed languages and frameworks like Ruby, Python, etc.
+* Easy deployments.
+* Secret management.
+* Log rotation and unification.
+* Asset compilation, distribution to CDN, and versioning.

 <!--
 > vim: set tw=20000: